AimableHonorable/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * Function to multiply two integers
 * Program to print a sequence of numbers from 0 to 9
 * Program to print a sequence of numbers from 0 to 9 except 2 and 4
+* Program to print ten lines of numbers from 0 10 14